Ganglion cyst is the most common benign tumor of the hand. It is thought to be degeneration of the mucoid connective tissue.

 Most of the ganglion cysts are multiseptate.

-Ganglion cysts can occur at any joint or tendon sheath.
+The cysts can occur at any joint or tendon sheath.
 Dorsal aspect of the wrist followed by the volar aspect of the wrist are most commonly affected.
+Other common sites are foot, ankle, and knee.

 They can also be present in the flexor tendon sheath.